imLinguin/comet/docs/steamdeck/USAGE.md

 ## Known Issues

-- **Not all GOG achievement games are supported** - some games (e.g. [Cuphead](https://www.gog.com/game/cuphead)) do not support the way Comet currently works on its own, due to some checks performed by SDK used for GOG Galaxy features.
+- **Not all GOG achievement games are supported out of the box** - some games (e.g. [Cuphead](https://www.gog.com/game/cuphead)) do not support the way Comet works on its own, due to some checks performed by SDK used for GOG Galaxy features.

   **To solve it**: you will need to install the `GalaxyCommunications` dummy application.
-(The necessary files (the `.bat` script and the dummy `.exe`) have been included in the Linux artifact.)
+(The necessary files (the `.bat` script and the dummy `.exe`) have been included in the all artifacts.)

   1. Keep the `comet` Linux artifact items in a directory Heroic has access to, such as `~/Documents` or `~/Desktop`.
   2. Go to Heroic Games Launcher, to the malfunctioning game's settings screen..